ldynia/archcolider/Glossary.md

 - **Ordering system** - traget system to be designed and developed.
 Responsible for an interaction with all kind of users.
 - **Kiosk Mgmt system** - system responsible for communicatation and managing stock items in smart-fridges.
-- **Central Kitchen** - system responsible for orders execution and food refilment.
+- **Ghost Kitchen** - system responsible for orders execution and food refilment.
 - **User App** - web or mobile application for users.
 Front-end for the _Ordering system_.